Scotts, Michigan

 Scotts is an unincorporated community and census-designated place (CDP) in Kalamazoo County in the U.S. state of Michigan.
 The community is located on the boundary between Climax Township and Pavilion Township.

 Demographics

+2020 census

+As of the 2020 United States census, the area had a population of 187 people.
+The racial makeup was 47.8% White, 33.0% Black, 0% Asian, 0% Native American, and 19.2% from two or more races.
+Hispanic or Latino people of any race were 0% of the population.

 History

 Land at Scotts was first deeded to Dan Wheeler in 1835.
 Samuel Scott settled here in 1847 and the community became known as Scotts Crossing, later shortened to Scotts.
 A post office named Scotts opened on February 19, 1872, with Servetus Bathrick as its first postmaster.
 The community was platted by Bathrick in 1874.